George Whiting 1867-1940

 After this George married again, later in the same year in fact.(6) His second wife was Alice Cornell, 53, a tailoress at Gurteen's who was a still a spinster.
 Her parents were John and Emma Cornell, John having died the previous year aged 84.
 He had also been the father of Elijah Cornell, who had married Christiana Whiting, only a distant relative of George's.

-George died in 1940, and was buried at the local cemetery on 13th February 1940.
+George died on 8th February 1940 at 29 Eden Road, Haverhill, and he was buried at the local cemetery on 13th February 1940.
 His wife Alice survived him by seven years, and died at Walnuttree hospital in Sudbury in 1947.
 She was buried alongside him.(8)

 (1) Birth Register.
 3rd Quarter 1867, Risbridge District, Volume 4a Page 412